-- If Anthony Bourdain watched it, how could you not watch it.
+- Anthony Bourdain watched it, and if he did, how could you not watch it.
 On his show No Reservations when he was in Hokkaido he mentions that he saw the movie (yea, I found a 2 min clip where he mentions it).

 Where to Watch the Ramen Girl

 - Right now you can watch it on Amazon Prime with ads for free.

 - Tubi currently allows you to watch for free.